Grandy, North Carolina

 Grandy is an unincorporated community and census-designated place (CDP) in Currituck County, North Carolina, USA.
 It was first listed as a CDP in the 2020 census with a population of 2,776.
 It is located along US 158 between the Currituck Sound (on the east) and the North River (on the west).

 It is the location of the Weeping Radish Farm and Brewery.
 Weeping Radish was shown on Diners, Drive-Ins and Dives.

+On April 19, 1898, the first United States Post Office called Grandy Post Office was established.
+Caleb L. Grandy was the first postmaster.

 The former Grandy School was listed on the National Register of Historic Places in 1998.